simonjwright/scripted_testing/README.md

 [TclAdaShell](http://sourceforge.net/projects/tcladashell/).
 The
-reason for choosing Tcl rather than Python or Lua is that Tcl's interface is entirely string-based; this is important, considering the need to specifiy values of enumerated types.
+reason for choosing Tcl rather than Python or Lua is that Tcl's interface is entirely string-based; this is important, considering the need to specify values of enumerated types.

 The package provides facilities to write new commands in Tcl to